stteff/An-Open-Educational-RPi-Robot/README.md

       i. a valid static IP address (at the example below, *192.168.2.200*)

-      ii. the router's and domain_name_servers' IP addresses (at the example below same for both, *192.168.2.1*)
+      ii. the router's and domain_name_servers' IP addresses (same for both, at the example below *192.168.2.1*)

       At the command line type:
       ```
       sudo nano /etc/dhcpcd.conf
       ```
-      Go to the end of the file and type (adjust accordingly to your IPs:
+      Go to the end of the file and type (adjust accordingly to your IPs):
       ```
       interface wlan0
       static ip_address=192.168.2.200/24
       static routers=192.168.2.1
       static domain_name_servers=192.168.2.1
       ```
-      Save changes, exit nano and reboot by typing `ctlr+o` + [enter] to confirm write to the file `ctrl+x` to exit the nano editor
+      Save changes, exit nano and reboot by typing:

+      `ctlr+o` + [enter] to confirm write to the file

+      `ctrl+x` to exit the nano editor

       `sudo reboot` reboot for changes to take effect

 ### Remote Access Rapsberry Pi's Command Line, from the Control Computer